r3dotstone/jaden.github.io/classprojects.md

 ### ES302: Robotics Systems and Design
 This course was gave us a broad understanding of the different ways to control a robot.
 It focussed on real hardware and software integration, meaning that we also learned how to rigosously troubleshoot eratic platforms.
 Schemes that we implemented include:
-- procedural control,
+- procedural control
-- finite state machines,
+- finite state machines
-- transformation and rotation matrices,
+- transformation and rotation matrices
-- odometry,
+- odometry
 - quaternions
 - forward and inverse kinematics
 - the jacobian and joint/configuration space